spyking-circus/spyking-circus/README.rst

 * Documentation can be found at http://spyking-circus.rtfd.org
 * A Google group can be found at http://groups.google.com/forum/#!forum/spyking-circus-users
 * A bug tracker can be found at https://github.com/spyking-circus/spyking-circus/issues
+* Open source database for ground-truth experiment used in the paper https://zenodo.org/record/1205233#.WrTFtXXwaV4

-:copyright: Copyright 2006-2016 by the SpyKING CIRCUS team, see AUTHORS.
+:copyright: Copyright 2006-2018 by the SpyKING CIRCUS team, see AUTHORS.
 :license: CeCILL, see LICENSE for details.

 .. image::  https://anaconda.org/spyking-circus/spyking-circus/badges/version.svg